Carla Laureano

 Carla Laureano is an American author of inspirational romance and young adult fantasy.
-She has received two Romance Writers of America RITA Awards, including Best Inspirational Romance for her debut novel Five Days in Skye in 2014.
+She has received two Romance Writers of America RITA Awards.

 Biography

 Laureano earned a degree in English in 1997 from Pepperdine University where she studied literature and criticism.
 She has worked as a salesperson, marketing manager, copywriter, and small business consultant.
 In addition, she wrote for publications produced by the World Health Organization.

 She lives in Denver, Colorado with her husband and two sons.